Music

 1 Credit (1)

 A study of the fundamentals of conducting and rehearsal strategies with an emphasis on beginning technique applicable to all ensembles.
 Reading of musical scores with application via laboratory ensemble experience is included.
 Restricted to: Music and Music Education majors.
-Traditional Grading with RR.
+May be repeated up to 1 credit.

 MUSC 326.
 Instrumental Conducting